-The Estelle Gold Project owned by Nova Minerals Limited of Australia is currently in exploration phase and shares the Whiskey Bravo runway.
+The Estelle Gold Project owned by Nova Minerals Limited of Australia is currently in exploration phase and shares the Whiskey Bravo runway under agreement with U.S. GoldMining to support current drilling operations.
+Nova Minerals has reported 4.7Moz gold resources in a JORC 2012 compliant estimate (Nova Minerals, 2021).